Seagate/cortx-k8s/GLOSSARY.md

 ## Glossary

+### Artifact

+Artifact - a packaged software bundle, part of Bill Of Materials (BOM)

+### BMC network

+BMC network - optional and uses dedicated onboard BMC port (on server's mainboard).
+Primarily for monitoring and collecting health data.

 ### CatalogSource

 A [CatalogSource](https://olm.operatorframework.io/docs/concepts/crds/catalogsource/), or more simply Catalog, is a CustomResourceDefinition defined by the Operator Lifecycle Manager (OLM) and represents a store of metadata that OLM can query to discover and install operators and their dependencies.

+### Cluster

+Cluster - a combination of the nodes configured to act as one.
+The nodes share the same S3 namespace, accounts, etc. The minimum number of nodes per cluster is three (3)

 ### ClusterServiceVersion (CSV)